 For any queries, please email email@example.com.

 Funding is available to contribute to the cost of subsistence and travel.
 The funding amount you are entitled to will depend on where you want to go and how long for.
+Please refer to the subsistence rates and travel rates tables.

+All travel requests will have to be submitted to the University's Travel Office.
 Successful applicants will need to use the School’s budget code when inputting their travel request onto the online travel expenses system (Agresso).
 On your return and once you have completed the expense claim process, the amount of Erasmus+ funding you have been allocated will be transferred to your School.

 Please ensure you claim your expenses through Agresso in a timely manner and within three months of your return.